 Paul records that now we know beyond a shadow of a doubt "that Christ, having been raised from the dead, is never to die again; death no longer is master over Him.
-(See note Romans 6:9)
+(Ro 6:9+)

 In the context of extolling the Lord God of Israel for visiting His people (inherent in the OT promises of the Messiah) and accomplishing redemption (the liberation upon payment of a price) Luke records that God would "grant us (Mary and other Jews living at that time) that we, being delivered (see rhuomai) from the hand of our enemies, might serve Him without fear (aphobos)" (Luke 1:74+)

-John adds that "There is no fear in love; but perfect love casts out fear, because fear involves punishment, and the one who fears is not perfected in love.
-(1John 4:18)
+John adds that "There is no fear (phobos) in love; but perfect love casts out fear (phobos), because fear (phobos) involves punishment, and the one who fears is not perfected in love.
+(1Jn 4:18+)

 Death is personified as if it were a harsh, malevolent taskmaster that knew it had us cornered on death row (see Jn 3:18+) as long as we were in Adam (Ro 5:12+) and under the dominion of Satan (Acts 26:18+)

 Death (2288) (thanatos) is literally a physical separation of the soul from the body.
 The basic idea of death is separation from something.
 This is a fearful thought if we don't know what the future life holds.
 But if we know the One Who holds the future in His hands, we can rest in peace in life and in death!

 At Calvary Jesus "crushed the head" of the old Serpent, Satan, because it is our sins which give the devil power over us.
 When our sins are forgiven and taken out of the way Satan has no authority and power of us.
 Rev 12:11+ says they "they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even to death."
 They had no fear of death because for a believer to be absent from the body is to be with the Lord (2Cor 5:8+).

 Illustration - F B Meyer - By DEATH CHRIST DELIVERS FROM THE FEAR OF DEATH.
 A child was in the habit of playing in a large and beautiful garden, with sunny lawns; but there was one part of it, a long and winding path, down which he never ventured; indeed, he dreaded to go near it, because some silly nurse had told him that ogres and goblins dwelt within its darksome gloom.
 At last his eldest brother heard of his fear, and, after playing one day with him, took him to the embowered entrance of the grove, and, leaving him there terror-stricken, went singing through its length, and returned, and reasoned with the child, proving that his fears were groundless.
 At last he took the lad’s hand, and they went through it together, and from that moment the fear which had haunted the place fled.
 And the memory of that brother’s presence took its place.
 So has Jesus done for us!